October 9, 2022

 AMERICAN signs

-As I neared the town of Mondoñedo, just six kilometers into the morning, I began a conversation with an American woman around my age who seemed to be keeping pace with me.
+As I neared the town of Mondoñedo, just six kilometers into the morning, I caught up to an American pilgrim who seemed around my age.

-I took a gamble as we walked side by side and asked her in English which state she was from.
-She replied that she was from Ohio, but then she volleyed a question back as me.
-How did I know she was from the U.S.?
-Did she have an obvious tell that screamed “I’m an American?”
+I took a gamble as we kept pace with each other, and asked her which state she was from.
+She replied that she was from Ohio, but then she volleyed a question back at me.
+How had I known she was from the U.S.?
+Did she have an obvious tell that screamed, “I’m an American?”

 I reassured her that she didn’t.
-It was just a well-reasoned hunch based on a series of small observations as I approached.
+It was just a well-reasoned hunch based on a series of small observations as I got closer.
 After a while, you just notice things that are familiar from home, for example:

 - She had a pack from REI (an American outdoor store)